-Kern urges CARB to continue consider giving consideration to small refineries for the disproportionate regulatory impact on these facilities and ways to alleviate that burden.
+Kern urges CARB to recognize the disproportionate regulatory impact on small refineries and consider ways to alleviate that burden.
 As a smaller company operating a single facility, Kern is less able to absorb regulatory costs.
 Notably, reduced costs create opportunities to utilize funds for reinvestment in the facility and expanding a low-CI fuel portfolio - investments that are critical for Kern's long-term operation and success and critical to meeting the state's climate goals.